Graduation Under a Particular Catalog

 The Office of the University Registrar maintains the student’s official academic record and assists students with transcripts, letter requests, degree and enrollment verifications, veterans benefit enrollment certification and other requests related to the student’s enrollment.
 The Office of the University Registrar also maintains articulation agreements, completes official evaluation of previous college work, reviews requests for concurrent enrollment transfer approvals, reviews academic variances, processes all applications for graduation, reviews the academic record for final degree completion, and posts completed degrees.

 The Veterans Resource Center maintains records for each identified veteran.
-A record of transfer work is kept on file and the Veterans’ Administration is notified of the transfer work accepted for each veteran.
+A record of transfer work is kept on file and the Veterans Affairs (VA) is notified of the transfer work accepted for each veteran.

-In addition, the Veteran Resource Center is designed to be a place our Veteran students can both obtain administrative support and just relax and study.
-It is strategically located next to the ROTC office and Office of Student Accounts.
+The Veteran Resource Center is designed to be a place our student veterans/dependents can both obtain administrative support and just relax and study.
+It is strategically located next to the US Army Reserve Officer Training Corps (ROTC) office and Office of Student Accounts.
 The Veterans Resource Center is co-located with the Office of Student Success to provide ready access to tutoring, testing, and Disability Services.

 California Baptist University Disability Services is dedicated to creating an accessible learning environment such that undergraduate and graduate students with specific disabilities are afforded equal access to University programs, educational opportunities, and spiritual development.
 In accordance with state and federal mandates and upon documented verification of the disability, academic accommodations are individualized based on the learning needs of each student.
 California Baptist University strives to develop an environment of awareness and mutual respect by providing education and support to the University community.